The High Plateau's Brooks and Pools

 The High Plateau of Entoto Natural Park.

 A Turmoil of Chaos in Waterfall and Thunder.However, the plateau location is above any instant protection by the community's taxis, bus stations and shops from the quaint ledge town (1) and Entoto Kidane Mehret Church (32).
-Due to this harsh reality, some reservations are required for the season time when this high plateau is appropriate for visits and when the site needs extra caution.
+Due to this harsh reality, some reservations are required when this high plateau is appropriate for visits and when the site needs extra caution.

 19. The Cautious Choice for Families.

 An excellent and cosy invitation to gain an initial practical view of these water harbouring technologies and a comfortable little walk is obtained just to the right of the bridge, shown within the map square [A] at Entoto Kidane Mehret (1).
 This place also offers an ideal little excursion for the young family on picnics or seeking sporty games.
 An open grass pitch here provides a breathtaking place just beneath the start of the mountain and an embracing enclosure of a sculptural curved river.
 However, the picture above does not show the Italian (19) construction at the site, which is nevertheless hidden here underground but at the same time alluring for exploration.